MichelleErkenberg/mpi_dogs/README.md

 ```

 ## Step-By-Step explanation of the script

 ### 1. Processing

+Here it is nessesary to change the *.bam file to your *.bam file directory.
 In a first step the data was processed.
 Therefore the raw data was filtered for the mitochondrial DNA (mtDNA).
 Furthermore a map quality of 25 % was required, and only deduplicated data was allowed.
 ```
 bash processing/filter.sh